DAIEN-TTS: Disentangled Audio Infilling for Environment-Aware Text-to-Speech Synthesis: Experiments

 We employed the LibriTTS corpus \cite{zen2019libritts}, which contains 580 hours of speech data, to train the proposed DAIEN-TTS model.
 To simulate a wide range of time-varying background environments, the speech data was mixed with environmental audio from the DNS-Challenge dataset \cite{dubey2022icassp}, using SNRs uniformly sampled between -5 dB and 15 dB.
 The DNS-Challenge dataset comprises 68,000 environment audio clips sourced from AudioSet \cite{gemmeke2017audio} and FreeSound \footnote{\href{https://freesound.org}{https://freesound.org}.}.
 For evaluation, we adopted the SeedTTS \textit{test-en} set \cite{anastassiou2024seed} as the speech test set and augmented it with environment audio clips from SoundBible \footnote{\href{https://soundbible.com}{https://soundbible.com}.} using SNRs uniformly distributed between 0 dB and 20 dB.
 All clean-environmental speech pairs were constructed at a sampling rate of 24 kHz.

 In the SES module, we set the number of Transformer layers $K$ to 8, with 16 attention heads, an embedding dimension of 1024, and a feed-forward network (FFN) dimension of 2048.
 In the TTS module, each DiT block is augmented with a cross-attention layer, also configured with 16 attention heads.
 During training, we adopted a dynamic mixing strategy to construct clean–environmental speech pairs.
 For pretraining the SES module, all speech data was mixed with environment audio to ensure robust separation learning.
 For TTS training, we applied a probabilistic augmentation strategy, where each speech sample was mixed with environmental audio with a probability of 50\%, and with silent segments otherwise, in order to encourage better alignment learning between text and speech.
-Both the SES module and the TTS module were trained to 600k steps with a batch size of 102,800 audio frames on 24 NVIDIA V100 32G GPUs, following the same training strategy as F5-TTS.
+Both the SES module and the TTS module were trained for 600k steps with a batch size of 102,800 audio frames on 24 NVIDIA V100 32G GPUs, following the same training strategy as F5-TTS.
 For inference, we set the DCFG strength $\alpha_{speech}$ and $\alpha_{env}$ to 2.0.
+Audio samples can be accessed at \href{https://yxlu-0102.github.io/DAIEN-TTS}{https://yxlu-0102.github.io/DAIEN-TTS}.